Complex Matching Distance and Stability for Minimal Projective Resolutions, with Applications to Persistence: Stability Theorem

 \end{corollary}

 The following gives an illustration of our proof of Theorem \ref{thm:stability}.

-\begin{example} We compute the bottleneck distance of the minimal projective resolutions of the modules $M$ and $N$ in Example~\ref{exm:stability}.
+\begin{example} We compute the complex matching distance of the minimal projective resolutions of the modules $M$ and $N$ in Example~\ref{exm:stability}.
 We first compute a minimal projective resolution of $\Ga = V^\bfQ_\bfQ \oplus V^\bfQ_{\{1_L\}}$.
 A minimal projective resolutions of $V^\bfQ_\bfQ$ and $V^\bfQ_{\{1_L\}}$ are given as follows:

 Therefore, a minimal projective resolution $P^\Ga\down$ of $\Ga$ as a nonnegative complex is given by

 Up to the natural isomorphism stated in Lemma \ref{lem:rt-adj-prj-ind}, the exact functors $g^*$ and $i^*$ send this to the following, which are projective resolutions of $M$ and $N$, respectively: